react-ui-builder/wcd-starter/README.md

 # Library project for the React UI Builder platform

-This repository serves as a starting point for creating a library of components that can be processed in React UI Builder
+This repository is a starting point for creating a library of components that can be processed in React UI Builder and used out of the box in any React Web Application.

 Since React UI Builder is based on a visual Web application builder - [Webcodesk](https://github.com/webcodesk/webcodesk-srv), we use Webcodesk to create the component library locally.

 ### The instruction for creating components:

-1. Make a copy of this repository into your own repository on GitHub.
+1. Make a copy (fork) of this repository into your own repository on GitHub.

 2. Clone your repo to the local disk and run `yarn install` command in the command line.